 Management has assessed the effectiveness of our internal control over financial reporting based on the framework set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework (2013 framework).
-Based on our evaluation, and as a result of the material weakness described below, management has concluded that our internal control over financial reporting was not effective as of December 31, 2022.
+Based on our evaluation, management has concluded that our internal control over financial reporting was effective as of December 31, 2022.

-The effectiveness of our internal control over financial reporting has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their attestation report included in this Amended Annual Report, which includes an adverse opinion on the effectiveness of our internal control over financial reporting as of December 31, 2022.
+The effectiveness of our internal control over financial reporting has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their attestation report herein, which expresses an unqualified opinion on the effectiveness of our internal control over financial reporting as of December 31, 2022.